-Students may request a change in the major advisor and/or faculty membership on their thesis committee in consultation with their major advisor and/or the Graduate Director.
-Substitutions in committee membership require approval of the Graduate Director and will occur only if a member is unable to serve or if a student's dissertation topic changes, requiring a new dissertation director and/or modification in the committee.
-In cases other than these, approval for change in committee membership rests with the Dean of the School of Graduate Studies.
+Students may request a change in the major advisor and/or faculty membership on their dissertation, thesis, or critical essay committee in consultation with their major advisor and/or the NSGP Director or Co-Directors.
+Substitutions in committee membership require approval of the NSGP Graduate Director or Co-Directors and will occur only if a member is unable to serve or if a student's dissertation topic changes, requiring a new dissertation director and/or modification in the committee.
+In cases other than these, approval for change in committee membership rests with the Dean of the SGS.